📣 Final Call for Feedback

 Check out these for tips on how to dress for winter weather and what symptoms to watch for to prevent hypothermia.

-17 days ago, City of Batavia
+about 1 month ago, City of Batavia

 dressing for cold weather and knowing signs of hypothermia